HOW TO PLAN A DUBAI ITINERARY FOR 3 OR 4 DAYS

 What is the Currency in Dubai?
 The currency is Dirham.
-However, € and $ are often accepted, I mostly used credit cards and had some change for smaller amounts and tips in Dirham.
+However, € and $ are often accepted.
+I mostly used credit cards and had some change for smaller amounts and tips in Dirham.

 - Tip: If you dine, the tip is often included in the bill (10%), have a look at the receipt before you pay the bill.
 If the tip is not included, I always tip about 10% (I always make sure to tip taxi drivers and hotel housekeeping, too.
 Though Dubai is a rich destination, many foreigners, especially in the tourism sector, receive low wages and some tip can make a difference.

 Is Dubai expensive?
 Yes, Dubai is expensive.
-Accommodation, for example, is costly – however, you can buy food in some malls (food courts) or small street shops and do affordable activities.
+Accommodation, for example, is costly.
+However, you can buy food in some malls (food courts) or small street shops and do affordable activities.
 Here is my full budget travel guide to Dubai

 Best Time to Visit Dubai For 3 or 4 Days

 - I do not recommend visiting during the summer (May – September).
 It gets really hot and unpleasant in the summer months.
 If you enjoy the heat, if you really, really enjoy the heat, visit Dubai between May and September.
 If you enjoy some warm months without the heat, then visit between late November and February, which is more or less the winter in Dubai.

 - Most of the time, I travel solo to Dubai.
 Find here some travel tips for solo (female) travelers.
 Overall, Dubai is a safe travel destination for females.
 I highly advise familiarising yourself with the don´ts in Dubai to avoid any problems.

 Day 1: Downtown Dubai and La Mer

-Many of the places I mention for this day are actually the main tourist attractions and must-see places for a stay of 3 or 4 days.
+Many of the places I mention for this day are actually the main tourist attractions and must-see places.

 La Mer – Around 10 am

-- With only 3 days in Dubai, I suggest staying in La Mer for just 2-3 hours.
+- With only 3 days in Dubai, I suggest staying at La Mer for just 2-3 hours.